serverless/serverless/docs/v0-v1-comparison.md

 ### Services are the main unit of deployment

 In the past Serverless didn't create a strong connection between functions that were deployed together.
 It was more for convenience sake that separate functions were grouped together.
 With 1.x functions now belong to a service.
-You can implement and deploy different services and while its still possible to mix functions that are not related into the same service its discouraged.
+You can implement and deploy different services and while it's still possible to mix functions that are not related into the same service it's discouraged.
 Serverless wants you to build a micro-service architecture with functions being a part of that, but not the only part.
 You can read more about this in a past [blog post](https://serverless.com/blog/beginning-serverless-framework-v1/)

 ### Built on CloudFormation